bu420/pocket/README.md

-# software-rasterizer
+# llsr (low-level software rasterizer)
-(WIP) Single-header low-level 3D rasterizer written in C with no dependencies (no standard library), although some features which require access to parts of the standard library can be enabled.
-Check the top of the header for further instructions.
+(WIP) A low-level 3D rasterizer library written in C. The core files `llsr.h` and `llsr.c` do not include any parts of the standard library.

+Credits to 'el nora' for sine and cosine implementations.